protocol/web3-dev-team/proposals/large-crypto-blobs.md

 <!--Briefly describe the milestones/steps/work needed for this project-->

+1. Create crypto interface definition (inspiration from prior art in `js-multiformats`)
+2. Use [stablelib](https://github.com/StableLib/stablelib) as the source of all the crypto items needed
+  - `libp2p-crypto` turned into a libp2p spec compliant api on top of that
+3. New `libp2p-crypto` is integrated with all libp2p modules and core

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_